 A spoilt balsamic vinegar is noticeable.
 It’ll smell unpleasant, the color will change, and the taste will become intolerable.
 The commercial type may lose taste after staying for too long.
 But that doesn’t mean it’s spoilt and unsafe to use.
 It’s still consumable, but you can discard it and replace it to meet your quality satisfaction needs.

 How to use balsamic vinegar and prevent it from going bad

 Balsamic vinegar is not widely used as other types of vinegar because of its distinctive taste and smell.
-Most buyers get confused on how they’ll use it, and that’s why it lasts for ages in the shelf until they discard it.
+Most buyers get confused about how they’ll use it, and that’s why it lasts for ages on the shelf until they discard it.
 It has far more uses than what you think.
 Dressing salad is not the only way of enjoying the taste of it.

 It contains low fat, making it a preferable ingredient over oil.
 So, where else can you use this unique item?

 Usual marinades are becoming too common, and many are getting tired of the usual taste.
 Mix the balsamic with salt, pepper, virgin olive oil, and see how your meat turns impressive.
 It is recommended you use young vinegar for marinades since they are superbly stronger with remarkable results.

 2- Making a veggie dip

 If you need a quick, healthy, but sweet snack, balsamic can help you out.
 Add it to your chopped carrots with other veggies and a bit of olive oil to come out with a delicious snack.

 This unusual trick works.
 Give it a try, and you’ll never miss doing it.
 Splash few drops of it on your flavoured ice cream and treat yourself on summer days.